Longwings

 (NCBI-index: 405010)

 A powerful butterfly that you often see flying quickly over open grassland with violets and rough places.
-The Dark Green Fritillary (Argynnis aglaja) is distinguished from its peers by the green color on the underside of the hindwing and the light orange band in the zoom field.
-Furthermore, there are numerous large, silver-colored spots on the entire wing, whereas the ones along the wing edge have a green triangular spot on the inside.
+The Dark Green Fritillary (Argynnis aglaja) is distinguished from its peers by the green colour on the hindwing’s underside and the zoom field’s light orange band.
+Furthermore, numerous large, silver-coloured spots are on the entire wing, whereas the ones along the wing edge have a green triangular spot on the inside.
 The top of the fore and hind wings are orange with black spots and dots.
 Similar species are the High Brown Fritillary (Fabriciana adippe), and the Niobe Fritillary (Fabriciana niobe), both of which have small white spots on the underside of the hindwing with a brown-red edge, and the Silver-washed Fritillary (Argynnis paphia), which has no white spots on the underside of the hindwing.
-The flight period is in one generation from June to the end of August and the wingspan is 45-58mm.
-Host plant: rough violet, tricolor violet, dog violet, dune violet.
+The flight period is one generation from June to the end of August, and the wingspan is 45-58mm.
+Host plant: rough violet, tricolour violet, dog violet, dune violet.
 Dutch name: Grote parelmoervlinder.
 Frisian name: Grutte parlemoerflinter.

 Flying period: